danvk/aoc2022/README.md

     -  neighbors: (n: N) => [N, number][],
     +  neighbors: (n: N) => Iterable<[N, number]>,

 This requires no code changes (either in the `neighbors` functions or in the implementation) but does let me pass in a generator, which is quite convenient.
-Most of my previous implementations invovled building an array and returning it.
+Most of my previous implementations involved building an array and returning it.

 - Start: 06:56:20
 - ⭐️: 07:03:22 (7m2s)